sdanyliv/CodeJam/README.md

 ## CodeJam
-CodeJam is a project focused on all aspects of reusable .NET code.
+CodeJam is a set of handy reusable .NET components that can simplify your daily work and save your time when you copy and paste your favorite helper methods and classes from one project to another.

-The CodeJam project is composed of two parts:
+The CodeJam project includes two parts:

 * Main - stable and feature complete code.
 * Experimental - A workspace for code development.
 Contains incomplete and/or unstable parts.